AlfredRico/2018-NOAA-Lightning-Strike-Data/README.md

 ## Project Overview
 This project analyzes more than 3.4 million NOAA lightning records from 2018 to identify daily and seasonal strike patterns.
-The workflow demonstrates data cleaning, feature engineering, aggregation, and visualization using Python in Jupyter notebook.
+The workflow demonstrates data cleaning, feature engineering, aggregation, and visualization implemented using Python in a Jupyter notebook environment.
 Results show clear summer concentration, with August being the peak month.

 ## Project Background